kannoner/targetout/README.md

 # targetout
-The firefox add-on to frozen view a piece of a page.
+The firefox add-on to frozen view of a piece of a page.